99ff00/react-charty/README.md

 ### Theming

 The chart controls can be customized via `theme` prop.
-Here's an example of two theme objects.
+Here's an example of two themes.
 The `LIGHT_THEME` is hardcoded in chart component and used if no theme is provided.
 For theme switching example please check the [Demo App](https://99ff00.github.io/react-charty/).
 Also, please check [styles.css](./src/styles.css) for even more customization.

 ```jsx static